Winnie Loo

 “Looking back, I believe my kind and pleasant attitude towards others had been misconstrued as being a meek and timid person and made me a target of bullies at the work place,” Winnie later reflected.
 “Being the fighter that I am, I believe in myself and refused to be brought down by my tormentors.”

-Rather than continue fighting, she threw in the towel and returned to Malaysia.
-She was 23, trained by Vidal Sassoon, and had been driven out of two countries’ salons by hostile colleagues who saw her presence as a threat.
+Rather than continue fighting, she walked away and returned to Malaysia.
+She was 23, trained by one of the most recognized names in hairdressing, and had been driven out of two countries’ salons by hostile colleagues who saw her competence as a threat rather than an asset.
+The experience left a mark that shaped every decision that followed: she would never again place her professional fate in the hands of people who saw her kindness as weakness and her skill as a threat.

 The 428-square-foot beginning #